5 Best Pool Shock Treatments to Clean Your Pool

 Should I add shock or chlorine first?

-Shock is a periodic, as-needed treatment, while chlorine is a regular part of ongoing maintenance for most pools.
-Shocking the pool allows you to quickly reset chlorine levels.
+Shock is a periodic, as-needed treatment, while chlorine is a regular part of pool maintenance.
+Shocking the pool allows you to reset chlorine levels quickly.
 After a shock, you can resume normal chlorine application.

 When should you shock your pool?